 Consider Curtains or Lattice: If you don’t have natural shade from a tree, an outdoor curtain could be the answer.
 Pull them open when you don’t need them and close them as required.
 While white is the traditional curtain color, if you opt for any other shade, choose a fade-resistant version.
 A classic lattice fixed to the side can also provide shade and privacy.

 Keep Things Light: A well-lit porch sets the tone for a night visit.
-Place a pair of sconces near the seating area, lights above the door, and, if possible, above the house numbers to make it easy for guests to find your address easily at night.
+Place a pair of sconces near the seating area, lights above the door, and, if possible, above the house numbers to make it easy for guests to find your address at night.

 Don’t have a front porch?
 No problem.

 Contact us to see how you can enhance your home’s curb appeal and provide beautiful, added living space with a new porch or portico.
 We’re happy to share photos of our builds to get your creative juices flowing.
 We will even create photo-renderings of design options that will help you make a confident decision on your new porch or portico.
-Contact me about a beautiful front porch addition.